 Be sure to formally train employees on these procedures and policies, and when an employee leaves the company, immediately change their password so they can no longer log into the software.
 This is particularly important for SaaS products that can be accessed via any internet connection.

-Remember, you have a responsibility to safeguard the data accessed through your software licenses.
+Remember, you have a responsibility to safeguard the data accessed through your software licenses and SaaS agreements.
 If an employee steals data and takes it with him or her to use at another company, their actions not only hurt your competitive advantage but also put you in legal and financial risk, so be proactive in stopping data theft by employees.

 Cannabiz Media’s License Options Make It Easy to Avoid Stealing Data

 Cannabiz Media has taken a number of steps to offer flexible licensing options so clients don’t need to intentionally or unintentionally steal data.
-For example, Cannabiz Media makes it easy for you to add additional licenses (i.e., “seats”) to existing accounts for just $500 per year, which is a fraction of the subscription cost.
-This makes adding other teammates affordable.
+For example, Cannabiz Media makes it easy for you to add additional licenses (i.e., “seats” or permitted users) to existing accounts in order to collaborate and share the data with your team.

 Cannabiz Media prevents anyone who isn’t an authorized user from emailing to the addresses in the License Database.
 That means you can’t simply conduct an export and then hand email addresses to other members of your team (or anyone else).